Partial Payments

 Open the product, click the J2Commerce tab, then the Apps tab, and find the Partial Payment section.

-Pre-Selected Payment Option: (shows only when set to Enabled (optional)) Which option is ticked first on the product page.
+Pre-Selected Payment Option: (appears only when set to Enabled (Optional)) Which option is pre-ticked on the product page — Full Payment or Partial Payment.

-Partial Payment Type: (shows when not Disabled) Percentage or fixed amount.
+Partial Payment Type: (appears when not Disabled) Whether the deposit is a Percentage of the price or a Fixed Amount.

-Deposit Amount: (shows when not Disabled) The deposit for this product.
-Overrides the storewide default.
+Deposit Amount: (appears when not Disabled) The deposit for this specific product.
+Overrides the storewide default amount.

-Payment Plans: (shows when not Disabled) The plans offered for this product.
+Payment Plans: (appears when not Disabled) The plans offered for this product.
 Overrides the storewide plan list.

-Example: An $800 photography course where you want a $200 deposit — set Partial Payment Type to Fixed amount, Deposit Amount to 200, and Enable Partial Payment to Enabled (required).
-Every buyer pays $200 at checkout; the remaining $600 is collected later.
+Example: An $800 photography course where you want a $200 deposit — set Partial Payment Type to Fixed Amount, Deposit Amount to 200, and Enable Partial Payment to Enabled (Required).
+Every buyer pays $200 at checkout; the remaining $600 is collected later according to the plan schedule.

 How It Works

-When a customer reaches a product or checkout:
+When a customer reaches a product page or checkout:

-- J2Commerce checks whether Partial Payment is enabled for that product (or storewide).
+- J2Commerce checks whether Partial Payment is enabled for that product (or uses the storewide setting).

 - If it is optional, the customer sees a Pay in Full / Pay Deposit choice.
 If it is required, the deposit is applied automatically.

-- The remaining balance is saved as a scheduled order using your Scheduled Order Status.
+- The remaining balance is saved as one or more scheduled child orders using your Scheduled Order Status.

-- When an instalment's date arrives, the cron activates it and emails the customer (or auto-charges a saved card, if enabled).
+- When an installment's due date arrives, the cron activates it and either emails the customer a Pay Now link or auto-charges a saved card, depending on your settings.

-- The customer pays from the Pay Now link in their account, and a thank-you email confirms each payment.
+- The customer pays from the Pay Now link, and a confirmation email is sent for each completed installment.

 Customer Experience